 When our children get to age ten, not all is lost, but their openness to the gospel is starting to cool down.
 In the timeline of faith, ages 10-13 are absolutely vital.
 Children are most open to the gospel between 4-9, but they are still open to it in this crucial next four years.

 Faith conversations that support our children as they ask questions and take ownership of their faith are vital at this age.
-(I have excellent guidance for you on those conversations in The Wesleyan Quadrilateral for Deeper Conversations.)
+(I have excellent guidance for you on those conversations in this article here.)

 - “The importance of building strong spiritual foundations at an early age is again confirmed by recognizing that in 2003, there was virtually no difference between the spiritual standing of adults and those existing in their childhood years ….In other words, by the age of 13, your spiritual identity is largely set in place.”
 (Barna, TCISC, 34)